-While it is easy to make advertising claims for supplements, producing vitamins that will make good on those claims is the difficult part.
-After all, the quality of a supplement boils down to where the supplements are sourced from and how they are made, something too important to be taken for granted.
-Particularly since there is a significant difference in the raw materials and quality control processes different companies use.
-The bottom line is what you really get for your money is determined by two factors:
+While it is easy to make advertising claims for supplements, producing vitamins that will actually make good on those claims is the difficult part.
+After all, the quality of a supplement boils down to where the supplements are sourced from and how they are made — two things too important to be overlooked.
+Especially because there is a significant difference in the raw materials and quality control processes different companies use to make their products.
+The bottom line is this, what you really get for your money is determined by two factors:

 - Where The Raw Ingredients Are Sourced From (Grown)

 - What Happens In The Laboratories Where Your Supplements Are Produced And Packaged